-A Kansas 7 Day Notice to Vacate is a legal letter written to end a week-to-week tenancy or for tenants that do not have a lease that pay rent weekly.
-This lease termination letter is provided to either party at least seven (7) calendar days before the termination date.
+A Kansas 7 Day Notice To Vacate is letter that complies with state legal requirements to terminate a week-to-week lease or a rental situation with no lease where the tenant pays rent weekly.
+The non-terminating party must receive notice at least seven (7) calendar days before the date of termination.

-- Include the termination date of the lease or tenancy.
+- Specify the termination date of the lease or tenancy

-- Handing the notice to a person who can accept the legal letter on behalf of the other party;
+- Hand delivery to a person at least age 12 on the property who can accept the notice on behalf of the other party

 - Posting at a conspicuous place on the premises, such as the entry door